-Once there’s a court order for child support, whether your divorce is final or not, the recipient parent can enforce the support order if the other parent doesn’t pay support on time or as agreed.
+Once there’s a court order for child support, the recipient parent can enforce the support order if the other parent doesn’t pay support on time or as agreed.

-If you’re the paying parent, it’s in your power to pay on time and make things simple, or not follow the court order and make them or challenging.
-If you’re the parent receiving support, your job is to make sure you keep getting support payments for as long as the children need them.
+If you’re the parent receiving support for your kids, your job is to make sure you keep getting the support payments for as long as the children need them.
 Making sure you can collect the payments regularly and on time can be a challenge, especially if the paying parent is self-employed or has a sporadic income stream.
+But help is available.

 Every state has an agency dedicated to child support enforcement.
-A state child support enforcement agency (CSE) can:
+Among other tools, a state child support enforcement agency (CSE) can:

 State-Specific Information About Child Support Enforcement: